FAQs & Resources

 Campus Life Questions

-Moving away from home and settling into a new environment can be exciting-but also a little overwhelming.
+Moving away from home and settling into a new environment can be exciting—but also a little overwhelming.
 Thankfully, Champ 101 is here to help you find your footing.
 This 10-week program is designed specifically to support incoming first-year students as they adjust to life on campus.
-Each week, you'll join two short workshops focused on building community with your peers and supporting your academic, social, and personal transition.
-Transfer students have a similar program that is shorter in recognition of their previous college experience.
+Each week, you’ll join two short workshops focused on building community with your peers and supporting your academic, social, and personal transition.
+Transfer students have a similar program called Transfer Connections.

 Need Assistance?